Considerations for Uncertain Times

 For rehires that have been separated for a minimal time period, we are extending special pricing on our basic re-screening package, which starts at less than $6.00 per employee.
 For rehires that have been separated for extended periods, we recommend running your standard background screening package, or you may contact us to build a special package of searches.

-Test manufacturers have been encouraged to develop and deploy rapid, point-of-care screening tests, provided they file an application with the FDA for an Emergency Use Authorization (EUA) along with validation studies to support the efficacy and accuracy of these antibody screening tests.
+Laboratories have been encouraged to develop and deploy screening tests, provided they file an application with the FDA for an Emergency Use Authorization (EUA) along with validation studies to support the efficacy and accuracy of these screening tests.

-Warning: Coronavirus instant test kits have not been reviewed by the FDA and results from antibody testing should not be used as the sole basis to diagnose or exclude SARS-CoV-2 infection or to inform infection status.
+Warning: Not all Coronavirus test kits have been reviewed by the FDA and results from testing should not be used as the sole basis to diagnose or exclude SARS-CoV-2 infection or to inform infection status.